Jo Marie Reilly

 I must dig deeply for courage, patience and wisdom.

 About the author:

-Jo Marie Reilly is associate professor of family medicine at the Keck School of Medicine of the University of Southern California (USC), where she is director of the Primary Care and Community Medicine program and associate director of the Introduction to Clinical Medicine program.
-She is also a member of the Pulse Advisory Group.
-“Writing heightens my awareness of the power of humor, joy and compassion in the work that I do, and in doing so helps me stay connected with my professional life, patient care and family.”
+Jo Marie Reilly is Associate Professor of Family Medicine at the Keck School of Medicine of the University of Southern California (USC), where she is Director of the Professionalism and the Practice of Medicine course and Assistant Director of the Introduction to Clinical Medicine course.
+She is also a member of Pulse’s Editorial Board.
+“Writing helps me connect with the power of humor, joy and compassion in the work that I do, and in doing so helps me balance my professional life, patient care and personal life, which includes spending time with my family.”